 Protein for Muscle & Exercise Recovery

 Protein is a key player for any exercise enthusiast, but especially if you are looking to stay in shape or gain lean muscle definition.
 But when is the best time to take protein, how much and which type of protein should you use?

 Protein Requirements for Active Lifestyles

 As you amp up your exercise routine, your protein requirements will increase because amino acids are your muscles’ building blocks–how they recover and get stronger.
 Our GNcalculator can give you an estimate of the protein you require on a daily basis depending on various factors like age, gender and physical activity level.
 Men typically have higher needs due to more muscle mass and thus heavier weight than women.

 Food allergies aside, you should try to meet your protein requirements using various sources of protein throughout the day, especially if you’re a vegan or vegetarian.
 Each protein source contains a unique array of essential amino acids and other nutrients like vitamins and minerals.
 If you’re consuming protein from one or two sole sources, your body may or may not be getting all the nutrients it needs on a daily basis.

 Tissue regeneration occurs even when our bodies are not physically active, it just happens at a slower rate and it may not even be visible to us.
 The old skin you shed, the new nails you grow, small tears in muscle tissue–all need protein to do so.

 If you’ve been to a gym or read anything about protein and exercise, then you’ve probably heard or witnessed with your very eyes the protein powder shakes that people guzzle down immediately before or after their workouts.
 Or perhaps you’ve done so yourself without really knowing why.
-Should you take yours before or after?
-Both?
+Should you take protein before or after a workout?
+Or both?